wesam-alsohle/Credit-Card-Clustering-/README.md

 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.
 You need to develop a customer segmentation to define marketing strategy from the dataset.

-Full codes can be found [here] (https://github.com/wesam-alsohle/Credit-Card-Clustering-/blob/main/Credit%20Card%20Clustering%20(PCA%20%2B%20Kmeans%20%2B%20Agglomerative%20Hierarchical%20%2B%20Gaussian%20Mixture%20%2B%20Clustering.rar)
+Full codes can be found [here] (https://github.com/wesam-alsohle/Credit-Card-Clustering-/blob/master/Credit Card Clustering (PCA + Kmeans + Agglomerative Hierarchical + Gaussian Mixture + Clustering.rar)

 # Objective